What is Threat Intelligence?

 Technical Threat Intelligence

 Technical threat intelligence is all about the details.
-It zeros in on indicators of compromise and specific technical details such as malware signatures and IP addresses.
+It zeros in on threat indicators of compromise and specific technical details such as malware signatures and IP addresses.
 The goal is to provide detailed information on vulnerabilities and malware, focusing on behavior, delivery mechanisms, and the potential impacts on systems.

 Tactical Threat Intelligence